• Skip to main content

 Chai Pear Scones by Baked by an Introvert

 Simply delicious Chai Pear Scones that are tender and perfect with a cup of coffee or tea.
 Each scone is thick and buttery with a crisp exterior while the centers remain soft and flaky.
-Loads of fresh pear is speckled throughout to ensure you get some in each bite.
+Loads of fresh pear are speckled throughout to ensure you get some in each bite.

 Holiday Scone Flavors